Neutrinos from the Sun can discover dark matter-electron scattering: Neutrino flux

 \section{Neutrino flux}

 Captured DM inside the Sun may annihilate into different SM final states.
 There is an interplay between the rate at which DM gets captured and annihilated away.
-Under equilibrium condition between the capture and annihilation rate (true for the DM regions that we are probing), the latter is
+Under the equilibrium condition between the capture and annihilation rate (true for the DM regions that we are probing), the latter is

 Note that DM evaporation is ineffective in our mass range of interest ($\gtrsim 10$ GeV)\,\cite{Garani:2021feo}.
 We have also neglected the effect of model dependent DM self-interaction.
-The equilibrium time scale depends on the DM mass, DM-electron scattering, and DM annihilation cross-sections.
-In the supplementary material (see Fig.\,\ref{fig:eqtime}), we show the regions where the equilibrium is achieved in thermally averaged DM annihilation cross-sections and DM-electron scattering cross section plane for various choices of DM masses.
+The equilibrium timescale depends on the DM mass, DM-electron scattering, and DM annihilation cross sections.
+In the Appendix B, we show the regions where the equilibrium is achieved in thermally averaged DM annihilation cross sections and the DM-electron scattering cross section plane for various choices of DM masses.

 Only primary and secondary neutrinos of energies $\lesssim500$ GeV (due to neutrino attenuation, discussed later) will emerge out of the Sun without substantial attenuation.
 The differential neutrino energy flux at earth is